Liquor Licence Act (Ontario)

-The Act is also used as the basis for qualification for provincial regulations, such as the Ontario Deposit Return Program.
+The Act was also used as the basis for qualification for provincial regulations, such as the Ontario Deposit Return Program.

-Several revisions to the Act have been made to reflect changes to liquor laws in Ontario, such as in 2015, when premier Kathleen Wynne and her advisor Ed Clark allowed the sale of six-packs of beer in Ontario grocery stores amid a Toronto Star exclusive on the anti-competitive practices made by The Beer Store.
+Several revisions to the Act were made to reflect changes to liquor laws in Ontario, such as in 2015, when premier Kathleen Wynne and her advisor Ed Clark allowed the sale of six-packs of beer in Ontario grocery stores amid a Toronto Star exclusive on the anti-competitive practices made by The Beer Store.
 The changes took effect on December 15, 2015, when 58 grocery stores throughout the province began selling beer.

+On November 29, 2021, the act was repealed and replaced with Liquor License and Control Act, 2019.